The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

 In any case, the TryEditCurrentPaymentScreen method will return control after the callback is invoked.

-In the event that another operation was being performed at the time of the TryEditCurrentPaymentScreen call, which eventually led to exiting the order payment screen, the callback cannot be invoked immediately or later, and the TryEditCurrentPaymentScreen method will generate an OperationCanceledException.
+If another operation was being performed at the time of calling TryEditCurrentPaymentScreen, which ultimately led to exiting the order payment screen,

 - the current order,